darylbowman/FancyScriptor/README.md

 PowerShell Script Modules can be placed in the `'\scripts\#modules\'` folder in order to hide them from the SCRIPTOR user interface if they are not designed to be executed by the user.

 -----------------------------------------------------------------------------

-#### SCRIPTOR must be run from the Desktop version of PowerShell as an Administrator.